Cray-HPE/docs-csm/operations/observability/Observability.md

 ### Error dashboards features

-- Automate Grafana dashboards with error and failure message during CSM upgrade and install.
+- The error dashboards provide the ability to examine errors in the cluster across multiple dimensions.
-- Create dashboard for issues comparison across multiple dimensions and clusters.
+- The error dashboards pull in information from a variety of sources, including the following:
-- Monitor ConMan logs from the PIT node.
+  - Error and failures encountered during upgrades and installs.
-- Parse log files with grok-exporter.
+  - ConMan logs on the PIT node.
-- Create the Trend, Error, and Alert frequency dashboard.
+  - Goss test logs.

 ### Error dashboards